deniskarandashev/aws-shop-be/aws-shop/README.md

 - [x] 6 - Integrate the getProductsById lambda to return via GET /products/{productId} request a single product from the database.

 ##### Task 4.3
-- [ ] 7 - Create a lambda function called createProduct under the Product Service which will be triggered by the HTTP POST method.
+- [x] 7 - Create a lambda function called createProduct under the Product Service which will be triggered by the HTTP PUT method.
-- [ ] 8 - The requested URL should be /products.
+- [x] 8 - The requested URL should be /product.
-- [ ] 9 - Implement its logic so it will be creating a new item in a Products table.
+- [x] 9 - Implement its logic so it will be creating a new item in a Products table.
-- [ ] 10 - Save the URL (API Gateway URL) to execute the implemented lambda functions for later - you'll need to provide it in the PR (e.g in PR's description) when submitting the task.
+- [x] 10 - Save the URL (API Gateway URL) to execute the implemented lambda functions for later - you'll need to provide it in the PR (e.g in PR's description) when submitting the task.

 ##### Task 4.4
 - [ ] 11 - Commit all your work to separate branch (e.g. task-4 from the latest master) in BE (backend) and if needed in FE (frontend) repositories.